Eames07/Eames07/README.md

-- 👋 Hi, I’m @Eames07 current student at WashU
+- 👋 Hi, I’m @Eames07 a current student at WashU
 - 👀 I’m interested in Data Visualization and Machine Learning
 - 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on Sports Analytics Project, in particular, NBA